info@societyofjewelleryhistorians.ac.uk

 +353 1 6777444

 This branch of the National Museum of Ireland houses the most wonderful collection of artefacts dating from 7000 BC to the late medieval period.
-Examples of these include the Ardagh Chalice, the 'Tara' Brooch and the Derrynaflan Hoard.
+Examples include the Ardagh Chalice, the 'Tara' Brooch and the Derrynaflan Hoard.

 National Museum of Ireland - Decorative Arts & History